-The Women I Think About at Night is part travelogue and part thrilling exploration of the lost women adventurers of history who defied expectations in order to see—and change—the world.
+The Women I Think About at Night is “an astute, entertaining…[and] insightful” (Publishers Weekly) exploration of the lost women adventurers of history who defied expectations in order to see—and change—the world.

 Mia Kankimäki has worked with books all her life: she has a master’s degree in comparative literature from the University of Helsinki, and she has worked as a copywriter and editor at various publishing houses.
-Her travels in Tanzania, Kenya, Italy, and Japan in the footsteps of inspirational, historical female figures—fearless explorers, gifted writers, and passionate artists—inspired her second book The Women I Think About at Night.
-Mia Kankimäki currently lives in Helsinki, Finland.
-Her favorite hobby is Japanese culture, and she’s qualified as a teacher of Japanese flower arranging of Sogetsu Ikebana School.
-She also loves tai chi, wild animals, live jazz, good food, and excellent tea.
+Her travels in Tanzania, Kenya, Italy, and Japan in the footsteps of inspirational, historical female figures inspired her book The Women I Think About at Night.
+When not traveling for her next book project, Mia Kankimäki lives in Helsinki, Finland.